-(To answer this question, look at <bensguide.gpo.gov>.
-You can choose between three literacy levels (apprentice, journeyman, or master) to read about how the U.S. government works, including an explanation of the Constitution and federal versus state government.)
+(To answer questions #6 and #7, you could look at <bensguide.gpo.gov>.
+You can choose between three literacy levels (apprentice, journeyman or master) to read about how the U.S. government works, including an explanation of the Constitution and federal versus state government.)